A Liouville property for eternal solutions to a supercritical semilinear heat equation: Introduction

 then $u\equiv \varphi_\gamma$ for some $\gamma>0$. \end{thm} As was mentioned in \cite{py}, the solution of the Cauchy problem (\ref{eqCauchy}) with initial condition as in (\ref{eqOrder}) exists globally and satisfies (\ref{eqSandwich9}) for all $t>0$.
 Therefore, one may assume that the conditions in Theorem \ref{thm2} hold for $t\in \mathbb{R}$; such solutions are frequently called \emph{eternal}.
 In fact, by the invariance principle \cite{H}, the Cauchy problem for (\ref{eqEq}) with initial condition in $\omega(u_0)$, where $u_0$ is as in (\ref{eqOrder}), admits an eternal solution that satisfies (\ref{eqSandwich9}) for all $t\in \mathbb{R}$.
 So, Theorem \ref{thm1} follows directly from Theorem \ref{thm2}.

 To prove the latter, the authors of \cite{py} first reformulated the problem in self-similar variables as in \cite{GK} (the so called Type I scaling).
 In these variables, each $\varphi_\alpha$ with $0<\alpha<\infty$ corresponds to a monotone heteroclinic connection between $\varphi_\infty$ and zero.
 The two sided bound (\ref{eqSandwich9}) with $\beta<\infty$ implies that $u$ in these variables is squeezed between two (time) translations of the aforementioned heteroclinic, and thus is a heteroclinic connection between $\varphi_\infty$ and zero itself.
 Theorem \ref{thm2} with $\beta<\infty$ then boils down to showing that such a heteroclinic connection is unique up to translations.
 To this end, they analyzed carefully the projections of the solution on the stable, unstable and center eigenspaces of the linearized operator around the singular steady state $\varphi_\infty$ as the (rescaled) time approaches $-\infty$.
 Since they focus only on this limit, they can allow the case $\beta=\infty$ in the assumptions.
-We point out that, even though the space domain is unbounded, the aforementioned linear operator is self-adjoint with compact resolvent (in the natural weighted $L^2$ space) because they assume that $p>p_c$.
-In the critical case $p=p_c$, the latter property is lost and their proof does not apply; it is worth mentioning that this serious obstruction was first encountered in the important work \cite{HV}.
+We point out that, even though the space domain is unbounded, the aforementioned linear operator is self-adjoint with compact resolvent (in the natural weighted $L^2$ space) thanks to the assumption $p>p_c$ (cf. \cite{HV}).
+In passing, let us note that in the critical case $p=p_c$ the aforementioned property was proven only recently in \cite[Prop.
+2.2]{Seki}.
 For the local nonlinear analysis near $\varphi_\infty$ they used as a guideline the invariant manifold theory from infinite-dimensional dynamical systems in the spirit of \cite{fk,mz} (see also the survey \cite{fm}).

 It is worth mentioning that they expressed their belief that the conclusion of Theorem \ref{thm1} (with the obvious modifications) is likely to be valid for all solutions that are bounded in absolute value by $\varphi_\infty$ and also for $p=p_c$.